Introduction to Neural Transfer Learning with Transformers for Social Science Text Analysis

 \subsection{Adaptation: Feature Extraction vs.~Fine-Tuning}

-There are two basic ways of how to implement the adaptation phase in transfer learning: feature extraction vs.~fine-tuning (see Figure \ref{fig:fefi}) \citep{Ruder2019}.
-In a feature extraction approach the representations learned in the pretraining phase are \emph{frozen} and not altered during adaptation \citep{Ruder2019}.
-In fine-tuning, in contrast, the pretrained parameters are not fixed but are updated in the adaptation phase \citep{Ruder2019}.
+There are two basic ways how to implement the adaptation phase in transfer learning: feature extraction vs.~fine-tuning \citep[p.~77]{Ruder2019}.
+In a feature extraction approach, the parameters learned in the pretraining phase are frozen and not altered during adaptation \citep[p.~77]{Ruder2019}.
+In fine-tuning, on the other hand, the pretrained parameters are updated in the adaptation phase \citep[p.~77]{Ruder2019}.

-An example for a feature extraction approach is ELMo (Embeddings from Language Models) \citep{Peters2018}.
-In pretraining, ELMo learns three layers of word vectors \citep{Peters2018}.
-These learned representations then are frozen and extracted to serve as the input for a target task-specific model that learns a linear combination of the three layers of pretrained vectors \citep{Peters2018}.
-Here, only the weights of the linear model but not the frozen pretrained vectors are trained \citep{Peters2018}.
+An example of a feature extraction approach is ELMo \citep{Peters2018}.
+After pretraining, ELMo is applied without further adaptations on each target task sequence to produce for each token in each sequence three layers of representation vectors \citep[p.~2229-2230]{Peters2018}.
+For each token, the representation vectors then are extracted to serve as the input for a new target task-specific model that learns a linear combination of the three layers of representation vectors \citep[p.~2229-2230]{Peters2018}.
+Here, only the weights of the linear model but not the parameters extracted from the pretrained model are trained \citep[p.~2229-2230]{Peters2018}.

-In fine-tuning typically the same model architecture used in pretraining is also used for adaptation \citep{Peters2019}.
-The model is merely added a task-specific output layer \citep{Peters2019}.
-The parameters learned in the pretraining phase serve as initializations for the model in the adaptation phase \citep{Ruder2019}.
-When training the model on the target task, the gradients are allowed to backpropagate to the pretrained representations and thus to induce changes on these pretrained representations \citep{Ruder2019}.
-In contrast to the feature extraction approach, the pretrained parameters hence are allowed to be fine-tuned to capture task-specific adjustments \citep{Ruder2019}.

-When fine-tuning BERT on a target task, for example, a target task-specific output layer is put on top of the pretraining architecture \citep{Devlin2019}.
-Then the entire architecture is trained, meaning that all parameters (also those learned in pretraining) are updated \citep{Devlin2019}.

-The performance of feature extraction vs.~fine-tuning is likely to be a function of the dissimilarity between the source and the target task \citep{Peters2019}.
-At present, the highest performances in text classification and sentiment analysis tasks are achieved by pretrained language representation models that are fine-tuned to the target task \citep{Ruder2020b}.